shibu130/btc-balance-check-using-thread-and-processes/README.md

 I think batching multiple addresses will be good instead of each query considering all the api's have rate limits

+u may consider using my other webscraper instead of this

 note: be carefull to add timeout or else you will be banned from some api

 issues : memory leak